oracle-livelabs/goldengate/atp-objectstorage/introduction/introduction.md

 ### Prerequisites

-* Experience with Oracle Database
 * Familiarity with Oracle GoldenGate is helpful, but not required
 * Familiarity with Oracle Cloud Infrastructure is helpful, but not required
-* An Oracle Cloud Account - Please view this workshop's landing page to see which environments are supported
+* An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported

 ## Learn more